blaizard/bzd/cc/bzd/core/async/README.md

 ### Frame

+The frame contains the current state of the coroutine.
 Coroutine function is created by the compiler when you call a new coroutine, for example `auto resumable_object = bzd::delay(10_ms);`

 ```c++